 (Note – Mahendergarh Fort and Madhogarh Fort are now under restoration)

 Where is Dhosi Hill located & how to reach there?

-Though this place is not among the famous tourism destinations of India, but still adds a lot to the state’s heritage.
+Though this place is not among the famous tourist destinations of India, still adds a lot to the state’s heritage.
 The hill is actually under the administration of three separate village panchayats.
-One is Dhosi which is a village of Jhunjhunu District of Rajasthan and other two villages are Kultajpur and Thana which was villages of Mahendergarh District of Haryana.
+One is Dhosi which is a village of Jhunjhunu District of Rajasthan and the other two villages are Kultajpur and Thana which are villages of Mahendergarh District of Haryana.
 There are three waterfalls on which these villages are located.
 These waterfalls become active during monsoon from July to August due to the reservoir overflow at the summit.
 So, the hill is located at the border of Rajasthan and Haryana.

 Some Interesting Facts about Dhosi Hill

 - There are 7 volcanoes in India.
 Dhosi Hill is one of them.